wombleton/gitlaw-nz/acts/H/Health and Safety in Employment Act 1992.md

     (3) This section does not allow an inspector to take a sample from a person's body unless the inspector has that person's informed consent to the taking of the sample.

+    (4) In this section, a reference to an employer includes any mine operator.

-    Section 33(1): substituted, on 5 May 2003, by [section 20(1)][206] of the Health and Safety in Employment Amendment Act 2002 (2002 No 86).
+    Section 33(1): substituted, on 5 May 2003, by [section 20(1)][295] of the Health and Safety in Employment Amendment Act 2002 (2002 No 86).

-    Section 33(3): added, on 5 May 2003, by [section 20(2)][206] of the Health and Safety in Employment Amendment Act 2002 (2002 No 86).
+    Section 33(3): added, on 5 May 2003, by [section 20(2)][295] of the Health and Safety in Employment Amendment Act 2002 (2002 No 86).

+    Section 33(4): inserted, on 16 December 2013, by [section 17][296] of the Health and Safety in Employment Amendment Act 2013 (2013 No 95).

-#### Departmental medical practitioners
+#### Health and safety medical practitioners

+*   Heading: replaced, on 16 December 2013, by [section 22][224] of the WorkSafe New Zealand Act 2013 (2013 No 94).

-##### 34 Appointment of departmental medical practitioners
+##### 34 Appointment of health and safety medical practitioners

-*   (1) The Secretary may appoint any medical practitioner to be a departmental medical practitioner.
+*   (1) WorkSafe may appoint any medical practitioner to be a health and safety medical practitioner.

-    (2) A departmental medical practitioner shall exercise the powers of a departmental medical practitioner subject to the directions and conditions (if any) for the time being imposed by the Secretary.
+    (2) A health and safety medical practitioner shall exercise the powers of a health and safety medical practitioner subject to the directions and conditions (if any) for the time being imposed by WorkSafe.

-    (3) Every departmental medical practitioner shall have a certificate of appointment, in a form approved by the Secretary.
+    (3) Every health and safety medical practitioner shall have a certificate of appointment, in a form approved by WorkSafe.

-    (4) A departmental medical practitioner ceases to be a departmental medical practitioner on ceasing to be a medical practitioner.
+    (4) A health and safety medical practitioner ceases to be a health and safety medical practitioner on ceasing to be a medical practitioner.

+    Section 34 heading: amended, on 16 December 2013, by [section 22][224] of the WorkSafe New Zealand Act 2013 (2013 No 94).

+    Section 34(1): replaced, on 16 December 2013, by [section 22][224] of the WorkSafe New Zealand Act 2013 (2013 No 94).

+    Section 34(2): amended, on 16 December 2013, by [section 22][224] of the WorkSafe New Zealand Act 2013 (2013 No 94).

-    Section 34(1): amended, on 18 September 2004, by [section 175(1)][153] of the Health Practitioners Competence Assurance Act 2003 (2003 No 48).
+    Section 34(3): amended, on 16 December 2013, by [section 22][224] of the WorkSafe New Zealand Act 2013 (2013 No 94).

-    Section 34(4): substituted, on 18 September 2004, by [section 175(1)][153] of the Health Practitioners Competence Assurance Act 2003 (2003 No 48).
+    Section 34(4): substituted, on 18 September 2004, by [section 175(1)][227] of the Health Practitioners Competence Assurance Act 2003 (2003 No 48).

+    Section 34(4): amended, on 16 December 2013, by [section 22][224] of the WorkSafe New Zealand Act 2013 (2013 No 94).

-##### 35 Powers of entry and inspection of departmental medical practitioners
+##### 35 Powers of entry and inspection of health and safety medical practitioners

-*   For the purposes of this Act, any departmental medical practitioner may at any reasonable time enter any place of work and do anything specified in any of paragraphs (a), (b), (c), and (e) of [section 31(1)][74] as if the departmental medical practitioner is an inspector; and subsections (2) to (4), and (6) of section 31, and [section 32][75] shall have effect accordingly.
+*   For the purposes of this Act, any health and safety medical practitioner may at any reasonable time enter any place of work and do anything specified in any of paragraphs (a), (b), (c), and (e) of [section 31(1)][142] as if the health and safety medical practitioner is an inspector; and subsections (2) to (4), and (6) of section 31, and [section 32][143] shall have effect accordingly.

+    Section 35 heading: amended, on 16 December 2013, by [section 22][224] of the WorkSafe New Zealand Act 2013 (2013 No 94).

+    Section 35: amended, on 16 December 2013, by [section 22][224] of the WorkSafe New Zealand Act 2013 (2013 No 94).

-##### 36 Departmental medical practitioners may require medical examinations of employees
+##### 36 Health and safety medical practitioners may require medical examinations of employees

 *   If satisfied that---